When I was in my 30s, I spent five years working as a sales assistant to a top mortgage broker in Saint Paul-Minneapolis.

 You’ll want to interview several firms in your area to find the right fit for you.
 Ask each firm for a comprehensive list of their features and benefits.
 Ask them about their philosophies.

-Here are some other questions you can ask as you interview with real estate firms.
+Questions you can ask as you interview with real estate firms:

 - How does your commission structure work?

 - What types of fees does your firm charge?